-You will now go back to the "Dice Probability Main Page" and click on "Rolling Dice Multiple Times" to have the computer constantly roll the dice for you.

-After clicking this link, look to the right of the page and change the number of dice to 2 and click the box that says "roll automatically."
+You and your partner will now go to https://academo.org/demos/dice-roll-statistics/ to have the computer constantly roll the dice for you.
+To the right of the page, change the number of dice to 2 and click the box that says "roll automatically."

 At this point, we know that rolling a sum of 7 has the highest probability.
 However, you might notice that at first (several hundred rolls in), the sum of 7 might not be occurring the most.
 If you wait for about 3 minutes when the computer has rolled the dice almost 2000 times, you should notice a symmetrical looking bar graph with the sum of 2 and 12 occurring about the same number of times, 3 and 11 occurring the same number of times (4 and 10, 5 and 9, etc.).
-Did this occur for you?
+Did this occur for you and your partner?
 Please know that you can start and stop the dice from rolling by clicking the "roll automatically button."

-Finally, did the chart produce a bar graph like you thought it would?
+Did the chart produce a bar graph like you though it would?
+Discuss with your partner.